ruiaraujo012/ruiaraujo012/README.md

   ### Hi there 👋.
 Nice to see you.

-  I'm Rui, Front-end developer from  Arcos de Valdevez, Portugal.
+  I'm Rui, Front-end developer from  Ponte de Lima, Portugal.

   I'm also a big fan of React 😎.